jepusto/SingleCaseES/cran-comments.md

 There were no ERRORs or WARNINGs.

-There were 3 NOTEs:
+There were 2 NOTEs:

 Possibly mis-spelled words in DESCRIPTION:
   Pustejovsky (15:15)
-  indices (12:58, 18:3)

-  The flagged words are spelled correctly.
+  The flagged word is spelled correctly.

 Found the following (possibly) invalid URLs:
   URL: https://doi.org/10.1002/pits.20516